PaddlePaddle/PGL/apps/GNNAutoScale/README.md

 # GNNAutoScale: Auto-Scaling GNNs in PaddlePaddle

-Refer to [PyGAS](https://github.com/rusty1s/pyg_autoscale), we re-implement a similar GNNAutoScale framework using PGL, which can scale arbitrary message-passing GNNs to large graphs.
+Refer to paper [*GNNAutoScale: Scalable and Expressive Graph Neural Networks via Historical Embeddings*](https://arxiv.org/abs/2106.05609), we re-implement a similar GNNAutoScale framework using PGL, which can scale arbitrary message-passing GNNs to large graphs.

-We use history embedding on CPU to store updated node embeddings from prior training iterations, which can lead to smaller GPU memory consumption during training.
+We use history embeddings on CPU to store updated node-embeddings from prior training iterations, and pull neighboring node-embeddings in history embeddings to participate in training, which can lead to smaller GPU memory consumption.

 ## Requirements